 Nottinghamshire vicar Samuel Reynolds Hole (1819-1904), celebrated preacher, rosarian, horticulturalist and author of the immensely popular A Book about Roses, was the first organiser of the National Rose Show and president of the world’s first National Rose Society.
 Hear the life story of this giant (in all respects) of the Victorian gardening world through his humorous writing.
+A lecture first given for the Gardens Trust.

 In the centre of Nottingham, hidden from sight, lies a rare Georgian town garden that was created in 1752 by Mary Howe – a direct descendant of King James I – and George Smith, of the famous Nottingham banking family.
 The garden is part of Grade 2*-listed Bromley House, now the home of a fabulous subscription library.
 This is the story of Bromley House, the library and of the plans to restore its precious gem of a garden.